 A large body of literature provides evidence of substantial earnings gaps across race and ethnicity (Bayer and Charles 2018; Charles and Guryan 2008).
 Hispanic individuals constitute a large and growing portion of the US population, and as this number increases, it is increasingly crucial to determine whether ethnic discrimination affects their employment prospects, wages, and career advancement.
 Understanding these labor market outcomes is critical, as they directly affect broader societal issues like assimilation and economic mobility (Chetty et al. 2017; Chetty, Hendren, and Katz 2016; Chetty, Hendren, Kline, Saez, and Turner 2014).
 These factors serve as key indicators of how successfully Hispanic workers can navigate society and ascend the socioeconomic ladder.

 In this paper, I answer the following questions.
 Does having a Hispanic last name affect educational outcomes?
-Does having a Hispanic last name affect labor market out- comes?
-I aim to show that comparing Hispanic Whites to non-Hispanic Whites might create an artificially higher earnings gap since the two groups differ in many observable characteristics.1 2 My analysis focuses on US-born children with a foreign-born parent— (i.e., inter-ethnic).3 Others have attempted to compare how native-born White Hispanic Americans
+Does having a Hispanic last name affect labor market outcomes?
+I aim to show that comparing Hispanic White workers to non-Hispanic White workers might create an artificially higher earnings gap, since the two groups differ in many observable characteristics.1 2 My analysis focuses on US-born children with one foreign-born parent (i.e., inter-ethnic).3 Others have attempted to compare how native-born White Hispanic Americans

 fare compared to non-Hispanic Whites and foreign-born Hispanics.
-Antman, Duncan, and Trejo (2016a), Antman, Duncan, and Trejo (2016b), and Antman, Duncan, and Trejo (2020a, 2020b), the authors compare the health and educational outcomes of Hispanic Whites to non-Hispanic Whites and native-born Hispanics to foreign-born Hispanics.
-They find gaps in education and health between Hispanics and Whites.
-They also find that native- born Hispanics are more likely than their foreign-born counterparts to report poor health.
-Dávila and Mora (2008) documents many gaps in labor market outcomes between His- panics and Whites.
-They attribute a big part of this gap to differences in education, expe- rience, immigration status, and regional differences.
+Antman, Duncan, and Trejo (2016a) (2016b), (2020a, 2020b) have compared the health and educational outcomes of Hispanic Whites to non-Hispanic Whites and native-born Hispanics to foreign-born Hispanics.
+They find gaps in education and health between Hispanics and Whites, and that US-born Hispanics are more likely than their foreign-born counterparts to report poor health.
+Dávila and Mora (2008) found gaps in labor market outcomes between Hispanics and Whites, which they attribute largely to differences in education, experience, immigration status, and location.
 This paper builds on those studies by emphasizing how cultural assimilation and generational status further shape educational and labor market disparities for Hispanics.

-Understanding discrimination against Hispanics in labor markets has far-reaching im-
+Understanding discrimination against Hispanics in labor markets has far-reaching implications

 1Hispanic refers to individuals who self-report their ethnicity as Hispanic on surveys or other data collection instruments.